 No Impact.
-The project site was previously occupied with a single-family residence that sustained major damage by a fire in 2011.
-Currently the project site is vacated with remnants of a chimney, concrete building pad, landscape retaining wall, an asphalt driveway, and a wooden bridge that crosses over the blue-line stream.
+Currently the Project site is vacant.
 No existing housing will be removed as part of the project.
 As a result, no impacts would occur.

 3) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?

 No Impact.
 Please refer to Response M-2 above.
 No impact would occur.